isbobby/isbobby.github.io/2-os/1-processes/process_intro.markdown

 Processes is one of the most fundamental abstraction OS provides.
 A process is defined as a **running program**.

 We often need to run **multiple programs**, and processes aim to provide the illusion of many CPUs by running one process, the stopping it and running another, and so forth.
-This basic technique is known as time sharing.
+This basic technique is known as time sharing (see more in the [next chapter]()).

 The counter part of this time sharing is space sharing where a resource is divided in space.
 For example, disk and storage is naturally a space shared resource.